China bus collision kills 10, injures 38: state media

 At least 18 people were killed when a minibus plunged into a lake in the central city of Wuhan in December, state media reported earlier.

-In November, a pile-up on an expressway in the northern province of Shanxi killed 17 people and damaged 56 vehicles.
+In November, a pile-up on an expressway in the northern province of Shanxi killed 17 people and damaged 56 vehicles.—APP